 Healthy living, including eating a variety of nutrient-packed choices, taking part in regular exercise, decreasing stress, getting adequate sleep and moderating alcohol intake may all part of a smart strategy.

 Here are some key factors to consider in keeping your immune system in top shape.
-They may not only help to prevent infections, like the coronavirus, but also decrease the severity should you contract them.

 Vitamin D supplements